 I can do it!

-Set goals and move at your own pace to reach them.
-Ask your family and friends to help you.
-They can encourage you, help you with setbacks, and be there to celebrate your successes!
+Set healthy eating and physical activity goals—and move at your own pace to reach them.
+Ask family and friends for support.
+They can encourage you, help you overcome setbacks, and be there to celebrate your successes!

 No matter what, keep trying—you can do it!